AlecoPB/Wayqu-Early-Alarm-Model/README.md

 ## Files
 - **README.md**: This file, providing an overview of the project.
-- **presentation.pptx**: A PowerPoint presentation of the project as a whole
+- **Wayqu!
+Early alarm model.pptx**: A PowerPoint presentation of the project as a whole

 ## Precisions
 1. **Prerequisites**: